Reem Alsalem

-Reem Alsalem (born 1976) is a Jordanian consultant on gender and humanitarian issues who has served as the United Nations Special Rapporteur on violence against women and girls since August 2021.
+Reem Alsalem (ريم السالم) (born 1976) is a Jordanian consultant on gender and humanitarian issues who has served as the United Nations Special Rapporteur on violence against women and girls since August 2021.
 Her gender critical advocacy in that position has led to her being described by scholars as a central actor in global anti-gender and anti-trans mobilizations within international legal institutions.

 Biography

-Alsalem was born in Cairo, Egypt in 1976.
+Alsalem was born in Cairo, Egypt, in 1976.
 She was educated at the American University in Cairo where she completed a master's degree in international relations in 2001.
 She subsequently graduated from the University of Oxford in 2003 with a masters in human rights law.

 She was employed for 17 years as an international civil servant by the UNHCR where she worked with refugees in 13 countries.
 She left in 2016 to work as an independent consultant on humanitarian and gender issues.
 She speaks Arabic, English, French, German and Spanish.

 In 2021, Alsalem was one of 27 candidates who applied for the role of United Nations Special Rapporteur on violence against women and girls.

 After she was elected as special rapporteur by the Human Rights Council, she listed five priorities for her work there, including intersections between gender-based violence against women, sexual orientation and gender identity and expression, violence against indigenous women and girls, gender-based violence in the context of disaster risk reduction and climate change, psychological violence against women, and the relationship between the condition of statelessness, gender, and gender-based violence.